MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 Upon clicking on that red area, the error will be dismissed.
 In a real-world application, the best UI/UX for this would be a component that displays in a modal or overlay; for the sake of simplicity, we have just utilized our footer area for this, but the logic we have can be applied to any situation.

-You can see the final state of our multi-component App by checking out the [multi-component-final](https://github.com/MetaMask/dapp-tutorial-react/tree/multi-component-final) branch of the source code.
+You can see the final state of our `global-state` App by checking out the [global-state-final](https://github.com/MetaMask/react-dapp-tutorial/tree/global-state-final) branch of the source code.

 ## Conclusion